dmitry-salnikov/articles/about/index.md

 I'm a proud member of [Paris.pm](http://paris).

-If not otherwise noted the content found here is licensed under a [Creative Commons Attribution-ShareAlike 3.0 License](http://creativecommons.org/licenses/by-sa/3.0/).
+If not otherwise noted the content found here is licensed under a [Creative Commons Attribution-ShareAlike 3.0 License](http://creativecommons.org/licenses/by-sa/3.0/), and code is licensed under a [BSD license](/license.txt).

 </section>